 There is a saying we have all heard a million times before “you know your body better than anyone does.”
 I have always known the source of my pain was coming from my sacrum area a little further down my spine.
 All of my previous surgeries were at the L-4 and L-5 level just above where the worst of my pain is located.
 This is something I have clearly explained to each doctor.
 But they know better right?
 After all, they are the doctor, the expert.
 True, many of them are great and there is no denying that.
 However, I know what my body is telling me.

 Currently, my intermittent back pain relief comes from nerve ablation procedures, yoga, and pain meds when my stomach can handle them.
 Taking pills and having certain nerves in my back cauterized a couple of times of year is not ideal.
 But its what works for me, for now.

 The nerve ablations have lasted longer than anything else I have tried.
+They do not completely take away the pain but it helps.
 I know that is only putting a band-aid on the problem.
 Having temporary relief, even if it’s only for short periods of time it is better than nothing.
-Those windows of pain relief are what keeps me going.
+Those times where I can ease the pain is what keeps me going.

 Meanwhile, I continue to look for healthy ways to deal with chronic back pain.
 I fell like I am dealing with a never-ending jigsaw puzzle and I can not seem to find that missing piece?

-So, as a result of my experiences, I decided to create “Back Pain Remedies”.
+So, as a result of my experiences, I decided to create a blog “Back Pain Remedies”.
+It provides resources and curated product reviews for back pain relief products.
+I would like to think my experiences could help others by saving them some money and time.
 For more details about this website, you can check it out here.